tlwilliams895/curriculum-docs/docs/_sources/guide/accessibility.md.txt

         * No: edit the labels for clarity.
         * Yes: Move on to the next lens.
 11. The Lens of Structure
-    1. Is the HTML structurred in such a way that a screen reader can navigate the page?
+    1. Is the HTML structured in such a way that a screen reader can navigate the page?
         * No: Restructure the HTML so that a user with a screen reader can easily navigate the page.
         * Yes: Move on to the next lens.
 12. The Lens of Time